-Vistas around street bends and courts are commonly characterised by grassed nature strips and intermittent remnant native canopy trees, with a presence of footpaths on one side of the street.
+Vistas around street bends and courts are commonly characterised by grassed nature strips and intermittent remnant native canopy trees, with a presence of footpaths on either side of the street.

-- To ensure new development positively responds to the preferred building materials and styles of the precinct, characterised by predominantly low-scale 1-2 storey dwellings with a Contemporary architectural style that utilises natural materials and a muted colour palette of earthen and bush tones. - 2.
-To encourage space for increased vegetation planting and indigenous canopy trees within the private realm to enhance the garden setting of dwellings. - 3.
+- To ensure new development positively responds to the preferred building materials and styles of the precinct, characterised by predominantly low-scale 1-2 storey dwellings with a Contemporary architectural style that utilises natural materials with muted tones and colours. - 2.
+To encourage space for increased vegetation planting and native canopy trees within the private realm to enhance the garden setting of dwellings. - 3.
 To provide for car parking which is in alignment with the dwelling façade and ensure parking does not dominate the streetscape. - 4.
-To ensure new development provides reasonable sharing of views to the Plenty River, the Diamond Creek, elevated ridgelines, vegetated areas and tree canopy. - 5.
+To ensure new development provides reasonable sharing of views to the Plenty River, the Diamond Creek, elevated ridgelines, vegetated areas and native canopy trees. - 5.
 To retain the spaciousness of the streetscape, characterised by absent, low, permeable fences located within dwelling front setbacks.

-Design Guidelines - Urban Canopy Residential 3
+Design Guidelines - Garden Court 3

-Design Responses Building height and form New development should complement the 1-2 storey building height, simple forms and siting of existing dwellings.
-Complement the building forms, natural materials and siting of existing dwellings, and articulate the front façades of buildings through the use of setbacks, recesses and windows. · Roofs should provide prominent eaves.
+Character Elements Design Responses Building height and form New development should complement the 1-2 storey building height, simple forms and siting of existing dwellings.
+Complement the building forms, natural materials, muted colour palette and siting of existing dwellings and articulate the front façades of buildings through the use of setbacks, recesses and windows.
 Buildings should be designed to follow the topography of the land, and minimise the need for cut and fill throughout the site.
-New development should use a muted colour palette of earthen and bush tones, particularly greens, browns and greys. · Use non-reflective materials and finishes for walls, roofs and windows. • Buildings should be designed to follow the contours of the site or step down the site.
-Siting and setbacks Set back dwellings at least 3m from one side boundary. • Storeys above ground level should be recessed to maintain the appearance of low scale street frontages when viewed from the street Orient dwellings parallel to the street.
+Buildings should be designed to follow the contours of the site or step down the site.
+Siting and setbacks Set back dwellings at least 3m from one side boundary.
+Storeys above ground level should be recessed to maintain the appearance of low scale street frontages when viewed from the street Orient dwellings parallel to the street.
 In the case of multi-dwellings on a lot, design the front dwelling to present as one dwelling to the street through the use of roof forms, materials and design detail.
-Buildings should be sited to take into account the sharing of views corridors to the Plent; River, the Diamond Creek, elevated ridgelines, vegetated areas and tree canopy.
-If more than one dwelling is proposed, provide sufficient separation between each dwelling to allow for the planting of canopy trees, amenity trees and understorey vegetation.
-Gardens and landscaping Retain existing indigenous and native canopy trees, amenity trees and understorey vegetation and replant wherever possible.
-Ensure that all retained and proposed trees can reach maturity and are sustained over the longer term.
-Provide indigenous canopy trees occurring at a density of one to every 200-300m2 across the site until landscaping guidelines have been prepared and adopted by Council, in which case the relevant densities in the landscaping guidelines will prevail.
-Prepare a landscape plan to accompany all applications for new dwellings that utilises appropriate indigenous and native species as identified in the Nillumbik Live Local Plant Local Guide.
+Buildings should be sited to take into account the sharing of views corridors to the Plenty River, the Diamond Creek, elevated ridgelines, vegetated areas and canopy trees.
+If more than one dwelling is proposed, provide sufficient separation between each dwelling to allow for the planting of canopy trees and other native vegetation.
+Gardens and landscaping Retain established or large canopy trees and other native vegetation where possible.
+Provide high canopy native trees occurring at a density of one to every 200-300m2 across the site.
+Prepare a landscape plan to accompany all applications for new dwellings that utilise appropriate native species as identified in the Nillumbik Live Local Plant Local Guide.
 Garage storage and vehicle access Locate garages and carports behind the line of the front dwelling façade, ensuring that they are integrated with the design of the dwelling.
 Where a side by side development occurs, space the vehicle crossovers to retain the existing rhythm of the street. · Limit the width of vehicle accessways and minimise hard paving within the front setback Paths in the front setback should be integrated with the driveway to maximise space for landscaping and planting.
-Provide landscaping and plantings to soften the appearance of driveways.
-Front Fencing Fencing should be set back from the front site boundary to allow for landscaping in fron of the fence. · A front fence within 3 metres of a street: - should provide no or a low, open style up to 0.8m in height. may be constructed up to 1.8m when located on a main road where they provide at least 25% permeability.
+Provide landscaping and plantings to the soften the appearance of driveways.
+Front Fencing Fencing should be set back from the front site boundary to allow for landscaping in front of the fence. · A front fence within 3 metres of a street: - should provide no or a low, open style up to 0.8m in height. may be constructed up to 1.8m when located on a main road where they provide at least 25% permeability.

-Urban Canopy Residential 3 - Greensborough / Plenty / Diamond Creek
+Garden Court 3 - Greensborough / Plenty / Diamond Creek